Ninjin96/Ninjin96/README.md

 - 🎓 &nbsp; Studying Software Engineering in The Netherlands.
 - 💼 &nbsp; Currently doing an internship.
 - 🌱 &nbsp; I'm currently learning more backend technologies such as node.js, MongoDB, React.js.
-- ✍️ &nbsp; Pursuing to become an entrepeneur and improve in other hobbies..
+- ✍️ &nbsp; Pursuing to become better at whatever life challenges me with and improve in other creative hobbies...
 - 📫 &nbsp; For contact: kennethnarain@hotmail.com

 <h3> 🛠 &nbsp;Tech Stack</h3>